 Johanne is from the small town of Peterborough, also a few hours from Toronto, and started out in musical theatre before discovering Nine Inch Nails, Bjork and Portishead.
 Even as their first album was being recorded, she was combining part-time work as a hairdresser with some advertising work.
 “I was cutting hair and singing jingles,” she says.
 A long way from the darker emotional hinterlands she conjures up with her voice.
 Or perhaps just the inspiration.

-Much of ‘March of the Humans’ is based on a bleak view of a materialist society relentlessly consuming it’s way into self-destruction.
+Much of ‘March of the Humans’ is based on a bleak view of a materialist society relentlessly consuming it's way into self-destruction.
 “Turning on your TV or even just walking outside, you see a lot of things that get to you.
 People not caring about each other.
 People driving nice Porsches and others sleeping on the street,” says Johanne.
 David concurs.
-“A lot of it comes from turning on the television.
-I see a parade of nonsense – it drives me crazy.”
+“A lot of it comes from turning on the TV or reading the news.
+The parade of nonsense - it drives me crazy.”

 ‘March of the Humans’ is the result of this disillusionment, the soundtrack to what Sissy see and feel is a world going to hell.
 And it’s one hell of an album they’ve produced out of that crash of faith.
 “It took longer because we didn’t have a set vision on how we wanted it to be,” says David.
 “We just wanted to let it flow out however it did.
 When you don’t necessarily know where you’re going it’s much more difficult.”